nerves-project/erlinit/README.md

     -H, --reboot-on-exit
         Reboot when Erlang exits.

+    --hang-on-fatal
+        Hang if a fatal error is detected in erlinit.
+This is the default.

     -m, --mount <dev:path:type:flags:options>
         Mount the specified path.
 See mount(8) and fstab(5) for fields

     -n, --hostname-pattern <pattern>
         Specify a hostname for the system.
 The pattern is a printf(3) pattern.
 It is passed a unique ID for the board.
 E.g., "nerves-%.4s"

+    --poweroff-on-exit
+        Power off when Erlang exits.
+This is similar to --hang-on-exit except it's for platforms without a reset button or an easy way to restart

+    --poweroff-on-fatal
+        Power off if a fatal error is detected in erlinit.

+    --reboot-on-fatal
+        Reboot if a fatal error is detected in erlinit.

     -r, --release-path <path1[:path2...]>
         A colon-separated lists of paths to search for